Orange–Fish River Tunnel: Construction

 It was engineered by the British firm of Consulting Engineers, Sir William Halcrow & Partners, in association with Messrs Keeve Steyn and Partners of Johannesburg.
 The Client was the South African Department of Water Affairs.
-Halcrow's senior partner, Sir Alan Muir-Wood, sometimes known as "the father of modern tunneling", worked on many of the world's leading tunnel projects, including the Orange-Fish Tunnel; the senior Engineer in charge of the design & supervision was Barry Kidd, who died young, before construction was completed.
+Halcrow's senior partner, Sir Alan Muir-Wood, sometimes known as "the father of modern tunnelling", worked on many of the world's leading tunnel projects, including the Orange-Fish Tunnel; the senior Engineer in charge of the design & supervision was Barry Kidd, who died young, before construction was completed.